 - Application form will open to the SMU community in June and be available as long as funds are available.
 Please note, you must submit one form for EACH program/initiative.
 You will need to include a budget proposal with your request.
 Please refer to the template for required information.

 - Completed applications will be reviewed by the sub-committee on funding and allocation decisions will be made within 10 business days of submission.

 - Once final decisions are made, applicants will be notified via email.

-Application for funding for sexual misconduct and bystander intervention programs and initiatives
+Application for sexual misconduct and sexual health programs

-Please direct any questions you have to Adam Cebulski, Director of Assessment and Strategic Initiatives for Student Affairs at email@example.com.
+Please direct any questions you have to Dr. Adam Cebulski, Assistant Vice President and Chief of Staff for Student Affairs.

 Background on the President's Commission on Substance Abuse Prevention

 SMU President R. Gerald Turner appointed faculty, staff, and student members to a newly-formed Task Force on Substance Abuse Prevention on June 11, 2007 to examine efforts in the areas of education, prevention, enforcement, and assistance.
 At that time, Turner stated, “The considerable benefits of an SMU education and the entire collegiate experience should be enjoyed without the destructive influence of illegal and dangerous lifestyle habits.
 Prevention requires a partnership involving the institution, parents, and students themselves, as well as external law enforcement agencies and community leadership.
 All of us must do more, and more often, to make an impact.”
 The President Commission on Substance Abuse Prevention was formed in 2009 and has met quarterly each academic year since its founding chaired by the Vice President for Student Affairs and the Provost.

 Background on the Implementation Workgroup on Sexual Misconduct Policies and Procedures